plone/training/deployment/playbook-use.rst

     If it does, use that hostname.
     If not, invent one and be prepared to supply an IP address.

-login id
+login ID

-    The user id of a system account that is either the superuser (root) or is allowed to use :command:`sudo` to issue arbitrary commands as the superuser.
+    The user ID of a system account that is either the superuser (root) or is allowed to use :command:`sudo` to issue arbitrary commands as the superuser.

 password